Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files: This script prints the 10 newest files in the current directory sorted from newest to oldest
 13-unique: This script sorts a list of words and returns each word only once
 14-findthatword: This script returns lines from /etc/passwd that matches root
+15-countthatword: This script counts the number of lines that matches the word 'bin' in /etc/passwd